 The project descriptions, expenditures, and emissions details in this section consist of all activities funded by the ESRRF that have closed.
-DWR will continue imported into California.
-This factor is small and thus the associated imports are categorized as having a low emissions factor. https://ww2.arb.ca.gov/mrr-acs.

-the practice of moving closed projects and subsequent data in future reports to this section to maintain transparency and historical references.
+DWR will continue archiving closed projects and subsequent data in future reports to this section to maintain transparency and historical references.